Caroline Collins

 Current research interests

-Religion and Literature; The Devil in Poetry, Plays, and Prose; Gothic Literature; Nineteenth and Twentieth Century Russian Literature; Russian Nihilism and PopulismPast research interests
+Religion and Literature; Religion and Politics; The Devil in Poetry, Plays, and Prose; Nineteenth and Twentieth Century Russian Literature; Nineteenth Century Russian Revolutionary Movement; Russian Revolutionary Terrorism; Religion and Literature in the Twentieth Century American Political Landscape.Past research interests

-Collins has undertaken many projects concerning Religion and Literature throughout the completion of her Bachelor of Arts in Religion (2019), and her Master’s of Theological Studies (2022): previous projects have incorporated the works of, to name a few, Dante, James Weldon Johnson, Henri Bergson, Maurice Merleau-Ponty, and Jean-Louis Chrétien.Conference details
+I have undertaken many projects in the Religion and Literature intersection throughout the completion of my BA and MTS, such as analyses of the works of Dante, James Weldon Johnson, Henri Bergson, Maurice Merleau-Ponty, and Jean-Louis Chrétien.Conference details

 SGSAH Scottish Universities Theology and Religious Studies Postgraduate Research Day Conference (2024)